gravity-ui/uikit/src/components/Avatar/README.md

 ### Icon

 This component can be used to render avatars using icons.
-Provide the icon via `icon` property like in `Icon` component.
+Use the `icon` property to provide an icon, just like you would do in case of the `Icon` component.

 <!--LANDING_BLOCK